Aaron Rose

 Aaron Rose is an American film director, artist, exhibition curator and writer.
 Rose is known as the co-director of Beautiful Losers, a film that focuses on an art movement which includes artists such as Barry McGee, Margaret Kilgallen, Steven "Espo" Powers, Chris Johanson, Harmony Korine and Shepard Fairey.

 Early life

 Rose grew up in Calabasas in the San Fernando Valley near Los Angeles and started attending punk and mod shows in the mid 1980s.
-The artwork of this scene inspired him to seek a career that facilitated creativity and artistic creation.
 From high school, he was accepted to Pasadena's Art Center College of Design, but dropped out after only one semester.
 Rose stated later "For me, art school seemed like a death sentence."

 Alleged Gallery

 Rose moved to New York City in 1989 and after a string of odd jobs, at the age of 21, he opened Alleged Gallery on Ludlow Street on the Lower East Side.
 The gallery would go on to exhibit the works of many young artists from the art, skateboarding, graffiti and fashion worlds.
 As writer Carlo McCormick wrote in Zing Magazine in 2001, "What Alleged really accomplished was a profound understanding of the moment at hand.
 The ground zero of the zeitgeist where there is no substantive difference between any creative medium- and a way of translating and articulating this opaque ephemeral vernacular into a concrete visual language..."
 Alleged Gallery eventually grew to have branches in New York City and Tokyo.
 During this time Rose also held a job at MTV Networks producing and directing on-air promos.
 In 2005, he published Young Sleek and Full of Hell with Drago.
 The book is based on the Alleged Gallery and the 1990s underground art scene in New York where he collected visuals and testimony from over 100 artists including Mark Gonzales, Ed Templeton, Thomas Campbell, Phil Frost, Spike Jonze, Sofia Coppola, Sonic Youth, Terry Richardson.